 According to WallStreetMojo,

-Accelerated depreciation is referred to those methods where the asset cost is depreciated at a faster rate than the straight-line method and therefore it leads to larger depreciation expenses in the earlier years than the later period of asset’s useful life.
+Accelerated depreciation is referred to those methods where the asset cost is depreciated at a faster rate than the straight-line method and therefore it leads to larger depreciation expenses in the earlier years than the later period of the asset's useful life.
 The main purpose of using this method is the belief that assets are more productive in the early years than later years.

 2. How often do I calculate asset depreciation?